TeamPracticalProjects/WellSystemMonitor/README.md

 well system consists of the following components:

 1. Well Pump: the Well Pump is buried and is very expensive to replace.
 The pump is used to pump water out of the well and into a reservoir.
-The well pump should only run for limited amounts of time to extend its life.
+The Well Pump should only run for limited amounts of time to extend its life.

 2. Reservoir: a large reservoir holds water from the well, in order to limit the pumping times